neondatabase/neon-postgresql-expert/markdown/guides.md

 1.  **Codeium Windsurf Editor:** Download and install Windsurf from [codeium.com/windsurf](https://codeium.com/windsurf).
 2.  **A Neon Account and Project:** You'll need a Neon account and a project.
 You can quickly create a new Neon project here [pg.new](https://pg.new)
-3.  **Neon API Key:** After signing up, get your Neon API Key from the [Neon console](https://console.neon.tech/app/settings/profile).
+3.  **Neon API Key (for Local MCP server):** After signing up, get your Neon API Key from the [Neon console](https://console.neon.tech/app/settings/api-keys).
 This API key is needed to authenticate your application with Neon.
 For instructions, see [Manage API keys](https://neon.tech/docs/manage/api-keys).

     <Admonition type="warning" title="Neon API Key Security">
     Keep your Neon API key secure, and never share it publicly.
 It provides access to your Neon projects.